 The park is also home to one of the highest concentrated areas of Aboriginal rock art in the world.
 Nourlangie Rock and Ubirr Rock are probably the two most spectacular art sites retaining art dating back a possible 50,000 years.
 Nearby lookouts also provide some great panoramic views across the floodplains and escarpment country.
 No visit to Kakadu is complete without experiencing some of the regions renowned gorges and swimming holes.
 Set amid the red ochre of the Arnhem Land escarpment, Kakadu’s waterfalls are the ideal place to spend an afternoon cooling off.

 Venture North is one of the few operators to hold a permit to access this very special place.
 Escape the crowds and enjoy bush walking and swimming through the several gorges and pristine waterfalls.

-A 1 kilometre walk through lush rain forest to a crystal clear deep pool surrounded by majestic cliffs.
+A 1-kilometre walk through a lush rain forest to a crystal clear deep pool surrounded by majestic cliffs.
 (4 wheel drive access only).

 Access the gorge via shuttle boat to discover the sandy white beach and clear pool surrounded by dense forest.
 (4 wheel drive access only).